NoNoncense

 Nonces are unique values that are generated once and never repeated within your system.
 They have many practical uses including:

-• ID Generation: Create unique identifiers for database records, API requests, or any other resource in distributed systems
+• ID Generation: Create unique identifiers for database records, API requests, or any other resource in distributed systems.
+If this is your use case, have a look at Once.

 • Cryptographic Operations: Serve as initialization vectors (IVs) for encryption algorithms, ensuring security in block cipher modes